 The visitors didn’t receive what they were expecting.
 And second, they feel deceived and disappointed.
 Do you think they will find your website valuable?
-They will probably close the tab, thus increasing your bounce rate.
+They will probably close the tab, thus increasing your eCommerce average bounce rate.

-Always make sure that you meet the expectations of your visitors and there’s a consistency between what you promise and what you deliver.
+Always make sure that you meet the expectations of your visitors and there’s consistency between what you promise and what you deliver.

 5. Page Speed – Delays in page loading

 Having a slow website means making visitors wait and sacrifice their time.
 Most visitors simply won’t do that because switching to your competitor’s fast-loading website is easy.